 Even with all of the time that has elapsed, they still have not done that.

-The purpose of the surge was to pass the laws to bring the reconciliation so we could bring our troops home safely soon, honorably and responsibly, and that has not happened.
+The purpose of the surge was to pass the laws to bring the reconciliation so we could bring our troops home safely, soon, honorably, and responsibly.

-Now the government of Iraq is saying we want you to go home, so maybe the time has come for us to sit down with them and figure that out.
+Now the government of Iraq is saying, we want you to go home, so maybe the time has come for us to sit down with them and figure that out.

 All right.

-Now, I know that the reaction that many of you are having is what a lying woman.
+Now, I know that the reaction that many of you are having is, what a lying woman.

 What she's just lying through her teeth, or maybe how stupid is she.